microsoft/playwright/docs/src/api/class-page.md

 When true, takes a screenshot of the full scrollable page, instead of the currently visible viewport.
 Defaults to `false`.

-### option: Page.screenshot.disableAnimations
-- `disableAnimations` <[boolean]>

-When true, stops CSS animations, CSS transitions and Web Animations.
-Animations get different treatment depending on their duration:
-- finite animations are fast-forwarded to completion, so they'll fire `transitionend` event.
-- infinite animations are canceled to initial state, and then played over after the screenshot.

 ### option: Page.screenshot.clip
 - `clip` <[Object]>